yousefelassal/fullstackopen/partie11/exercise1.md

 For testing, JUnit is widely used for writing and running unit tests, in addition to Mockito which is used for mocking dependencies.
 Another popular tool is Selenium which is used for automated browser testing.

-Besided Jenkins and GitHub Actions, other alternative for CI setup include GitLab CI/CD which I would assume is very similar to GitHub actions, Travis CI, CricleCI, all of which offer similar functionalities for the automated pipeline but varies in their pricing and integration options.
+Besides Jenkins and GitHub Actions, other alternative for CI setup include GitLab CI/CD which I would assume is very similar to GitHub actions, Travis CI, CricleCI, all of which offer similar functionalities for the automated pipeline but varies in their pricing and integration options.